by Diane Spicer

-For a straightforward approach to shelter for one person, the REI Co-op Quarter Dome 1 Tent is a solid choice.
+For a straightforward approach to shelter for one person, the REI Co-op Trailmade 1 Tent with Footprint is a solid choice.

 One door with vestibule for gear storage, decent headroom, and ventilation designed to handle condensation.

-Coming in at less than 3 pounds it's worth a serious look if you're solo backpacking and want full weather protrection.
+Coming in at less than 4 pounds, it's worth a serious look if you're solo backpacking and want full weather protrection.

 Or just want your own space on a group trip!

-For two person comfort look at the MSR Hubba Hubba NX 2 Tent.
+For two person comfort look at the MSR Hubba Hubba 2 Tent.

 It's the tent I use, and have never regretted it, even in the midst of wind storms that made me cry.

-It's less than four pounds, easy to set up and tear down, and is plenty roomy for two people.
+It's way less than four pounds, easy to set up and tear down, and is plenty roomy for two people and their elbows.